 Most car headlights are made of a hard plastic that is covered with a clear, protective coat.
 It’s this protective coat that starts to erode over time and is gradually nibbled away by sunlight, scratching, pollution, and cleaning agents.
 Eventually, the plastic will become foggy as a result, allowing less light to pass through.
 Not only does this present a safety hazard, but it also damages the aesthetics of your car, leaving it looking old and worn out.

 How to clean headlights with bug spray

 Cleaning your car’s headlights with bug spray is easy and inexpensive.
 Yet, not the best or safest way to clean the headlights, find out why below!

 Simply purchase a spray (making sure to choose one containing DEET), apply a little to a soft cloth and rub your headlights with it.
 You should notice an improvement after just a few seconds, as the chemical DEET strips away the cloudy layer from your lights.
 Once you’re satisfied with the results, make sure you clean away any residual spray.
 This is important, as the chemicals in the spray can begin to erode the plastic of your car’s headlights if left there for longer periods of time.

 But, is it a good idea to clean your car’s headlights with bug spray?

 Bug spray is a popular home remedy for removing haze from your headlights, but should you use bug spray as a headlight cleaner?

-Using bug spray on headlights may seem like a quick, easy and inexpensive fix for cloudiness.
-However, this doesn’t necessarily make it a good idea, and may even do more harm to your car than good!
+Although using bug spray on headlights may seem like a quick, easy and inexpensive fix for cloudiness.
+This, however, doesn’t necessarily make it a good idea, and will do more harm to your car than good!